MASS TIMBER

 • Nail-laminated timber (NLT) comprises parallel pieces of lumber stacked on edge and fastened together with nails or screws.
 It’s typically used for floors and ceilings.

-• Cross-laminated timber (CLT) is the most versatile type of mass timber, functional for load-bearing walls, roofs, and floor panels, often in taller, multistory buildings.
+• Cross-laminated timber (CLT) is the most versatile type of mass timber, functional for load-bearing walls, roofs, and floor panels, often in taller, multistory mass timber buildings.
 It’s made by stacking dimensional lumber in perpendicular (cross) patterns, which are then glued together.

 Building with mass timber